Macker85/finding-football/README.md

 Links to shopping sites for recommended equipment.
 This would add another reason for visitation and potentially add commercial partnerships.

+Hamburger menu to improve UX on mobile devices.

 # Testing

 All pages were tested on Google Chrome, Safari and Firefox